Testing via the Master Test Socket

 The instructions below work for Copper (ADSL/ADSL2+) and Fibre to the Cabinet (FTTC) connections, not connections using Full Fibre (FTTP).

 If you are reporting issues with your Freeola Internet connection you may be asked to test using the Test Socket (sometimes referrred to as the BT Test Socket or Master Test Socket).
-As connecting via this socket can help identify any potential internal issues to your reported issue, it is strongly advised to carry out this test if advised to do so.
+As connecting via this socket can help identify any potential internal causes of your reported issue, it is strongly advised to carry out this test if advised to do so.

 As the BT line coming into your premises terminates at this socket, BT will only guarantee a service, whether it is Broadband or Telephone, to this Master Test Socket.
 Testing using this socket can therefore help identify internal wiring problems quicker, and reduce the potential of a costly charge for an unnessesary BT engineer visit.